Deep Purple - Slaves and Masters

 When you think of this album as a creation of "Rainbow" even the amazing ballad "Love Conquers All" suddenly sounds more logical, right?
 This is not a bad song at all.
 It's just not tailored to the "Deep Purple" suit.

 Suddenly "The Cut Runs Deep" doesn't sound bad at all, it's even melodic and catchy with classic effects, just the way we like it.
 Suddenly the opening line of the song "Fire in the Basement" sounds like a homage to "Wring That Neck" by the mother band "Deep Purple", the atmosphere in "Truth Hurts" and the violin-like keyboards remind us at times of epic excerpts from the first incarnation of "Rainbow", so is "Fortuneteller" which suddenly sounds like a great song.

 In short, you got the point.

-What we came to tell you in this review is that music has no rules or boundaries, it is not an exact science, and what works on your emotion one day can drive you crazy at another time in life, what sound dissolving to you can feel like sugar poisoning to another.
-Therefore, what is important is to always come open, without defenses without previous influence or prejudice, otherwise you may lose, See? you almost missed this excellent album, and as you know: "Without music, life was a mistake" (Friedrich Wilhelm Nietzsche)...
+What we came to tell you in this review is that music has no rules or boundaries, it is not an exact science, and what works on your emotion one day can drive you crazy at another time in life, and what sound dissolving to you can feel like sugar poisoning to another.
+Therefore, what is important is to always come open, without defenses without previous influence or prejudice, otherwise, you may lose, See? you almost missed this excellent album, and as you know: "Without music, life was a mistake" (Friedrich Wilhelm Nietzsche)...

 Have you seen what a beauty?
 And we did not even say a bad word about Ritchie Blackmore who dragged the rest of his friends on this adventure or a half bad word about the band's shows in Israel immediately after the album was released.